conniedc1206/flatapp-store-app/README.md

 Technologies used: Our frontend was built with React.js and communicates with our json-server in our backend

+This project was created using [Create React App](https://create-react-app.dev/)

 Live Demo (link here)

 ## Goals